Information on Fees Free now available at ird.govt.nz/fees-free Close

 • Weapon awareness

-This training is not required for the COA, but gives you skills and recognition that go well beyond what most security officers hold.
-Learners can attend up to three months after completing Micro-Credential 2.
+This training is not required for the COA, but provides additional practical skills that go beyond standard security training.

 What qualification will you gain?

-On completion of both micro-credentials you will be eligible to apply for your Certificate of Approval (COA) - the license required to work as a security officer in New Zealand.
-Those who completed the Advanced NZ Police Training can also apply for an advanced COA endorsement, recognising their training in control, restraint, and scene management.
+On completion of both micro-credentials, you will be eligible to apply for your Certificate of Approval (COA) – the license required to work as a security officer in New Zealand.

 Industry information